ravendb/docs/docs/client-api/attachments.markdown

 * **int Size** - the size of the attachment,
 * **string Key** - the attachment name.

-You are also able to get all attachments which names start with a specified prefix.
-You just need to pass the prefix and paging parameters.

-{CODE retrieving_attachments_with_prefix@Consumer\Attachments.cs /}

 ## Storing and updating attachments

 Adding an attachment uses the exact same process.
 You call `DatabaseCommands.PutAttachment` with the key to store the attachment at, the actual data and a `RavenJObject` containing metadata key/value pairs: